This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 Android

-• Starting from Android 12 (API level 31), to schedule the notification that triggers at an exact time, you need to add <uses-permission android:name="android.permission.SCHEDULE_EXACT_ALARM"/> to AndroidManifest.xml.
-You can read more about the exact alarm permission.
+• Starting from Android 12 (API level 31), to schedule a notification that triggers at an exact time, you need to add <uses-permission android:name="android.permission.SCHEDULE_EXACT_ALARM"/> to AndroidManifest.xml.
+Read more about the exact alarm permission.

 • On Android 13, app users must opt-in to receive notifications via a permissions prompt automatically triggered by the operating system.
 This prompt will not appear until at least one notification channel is created.
 The setNotificationChannelAsync must be called before getDevicePushTokenAsync or getExpoPushTokenAsync to obtain a push token.
 You can read more about the new notification permission behavior for Android 13 in the official documentation.